twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D29
 Today I removed style inline code, changed to use sass file and use convention to right in html file of nhat's project. i fixed some position of homepage
 Planning to do more tomorrow: i cant push to his project. i will ask him for this. and i will fix all for use sass files

+### D30
+Today I removed all css and sass to used one file style.sass Planning to do more tomorrow: fix register and login to better ui

+### D31
+Today I fixed register and login to better ui
+Planning to do more tomorrow: write html and learn more angular